 In 1934 a second drive-side main bearing was added and the timing gears were revised, reversing the direction of magneto rotation in the process.
 A Burman gearbox was fitted in 1936, and a new cylinder head appeared in 1938 with different studs and coil valve springs replacing the hairpins.

 Also in 1938 a new silencer made its appearance to less than universal acclaim, gaining the moniker of "cow's udder".
 "I do not consider the design very aesthetically pleasing", writes one gentleman.
-Others use words like fugly.
+Others less polite used words like fugly.

 The postwar version had chassis and bodywork from the ES2 and 19S, and although the capacity remained the same as the earlier version, it had a different bore and stroke (71x88mm) and a higher compression ration.